Fannie Flagg: Acting

 During the 1970s, Flagg was a fixture on game show panels.
 She is best known for her appearances on the game show Match Game (normally occupying the lower right-hand seat next to regular panelist Richard Dawson).
-Her acting credits include the original Broadway production of The Best Little Whorehouse in Texas (succeeding Carlin Glynn) and the following films: Some of My Best Friends Are..., Five Easy Pieces, Stay Hungry, Grease, and Crazy in Alabama, as well as minor roles in various television shows.
+Her stage acting credits include the short-lived 1978 Broadway play Patio/Porch and the original 1978 Broadway production of The Best Little Whorehouse in Texas (succeeding Carlin Glynn).
+She appeared in the films Five Easy Pieces (1970), Some of My Best Friends Are...
+(1971), Stay Hungry (1976), Grease (1978), and Crazy in Alabama (1999).

-In 1975, she appeared as the Amazon Doctor in the pilot for The New Adventures of Wonder Woman.
+As well as minor roles in various television shows, she appeared as the Amazon Doctor in the 1975 pilot The New Original Wonder Woman with Lynda Carter.
 She is also known for being a regular on The New Dick Van Dyke Show, where for two seasons she played Mike Preston, sister to Van Dyke's character Dick Preston, and for her role as Cassie Bowman in all 30 episodes of the 1980-81 sitcom version of Harper Valley PTA starring Barbara Eden.
 She also appeared several times as a victim of alien abduction on the talk show parody Fernwood 2 Night in 1977.
 During the 1960s and 1970s, Flagg recorded two comedy albums with various skits that included many parodies of Lady Bird Johnson and Martha Mitchell.